Table of Contents

-Unless you’re already a large company with vast resources, vertical integration might not be feasible for you.
+Unless you’re already a large company with firm resources and a lot of market share, vertical integration might not be feasible for you.
 As discussed, one alternative to this strategy is horizontal integration.
 With horizontal integration, you can still expand as a company, but you don’t necessarily add on more complexity.
 Horizontal integration can also act as a stepping stone before becoming a vertically integrated company.
 Other alternatives have been discussed earlier in this article, but the following can act as a good summary.

 - Long-term contracts